Jordan Tannahill

-Jordan Tannahill is a Canadian author, playwright, filmmaker, and theatre director.
+Jordan Tannahill (born May 19, 1988) is a Canadian writer and director.
 His novels and plays have been translated into twelve languages, and honoured with a number of prizes including two Governor General's Literary Awards.
 His debut novel, Liminal, was honoured with France's 2021 Prix des Jeunes Libraires.
-His second novel, The Listeners was a Canadian bestseller, and was shortlisted for the 2021 Giller Prize.
+His second novel, The Listeners, made the Canadian fiction bestsellers list, and was shortlisted for the 2021 Giller Prize.
+The Listeners was adapted into a limited series, directed by Janicza Bravo, for the BBC.

-Tannahill has been described as "the enfant terrible of Canadian Theatre" by Libération and The Walrus, "one of Canada's most extraordinary artists" by CBC Arts, and "widely celebrated as one of Canada’s most accomplished young playwrights, filmmakers and all-round multidisciplinary artists" by the Toronto Star.
+Tannahill has been described as "the enfant terrible of Canadian Theatre" by Libération and The Walrus, "one of Canada's leading writers" by Helen Shaw in The New Yorker, and "widely celebrated as one of Canada's most accomplished young playwrights, filmmakers and all-round multidisciplinary artists" by the Toronto Star.
 In 2019, CBC Arts named Tannahill as one of sixty-nine LGBTQ Canadians, living or deceased, who has shaped the country's history.

 Early life

 Tannahill was born and raised in Ottawa, where he attended Canterbury High School.
 He moved to Toronto at the age of eighteen, and began making short films and staging experimental plays, often with non-traditional collaborators like night-shift workers, frat boys, preteens, and employees of Toronto's famed Honest Ed's discount emporium.
+In his early twenties, he made several photographic and video works with artist Nina Arsenault.
+After living in Toronto for ten years, Tannahill moved to London in 2016, where he became active in the city's kink scene.